loelkes/calcardbackup/README.md

 -u | --usersfile FILE
        Give location of FILE, which contains users to be backed up.
 One user per line.
        See 'examples/users.txt.example'
-       Due to option '-f|--fetch-from-database' being the default for calcardbackup >= 0.8.0 there is no need anymore to give passwords in this file or to use this file at all.
-       NOTE: this file is mandatory when run with option '-g|--get-via-http' -x | --uncompressed
+       NOTE: this file is mandatory when run with option '-g|--get-via-http'.
+In this case also passwords of the users to be backed up have to be given in FILE separated by a colon from the username.
+See 'examples/users.txt.example' -x | --uncompressed
        Do not compress backup folder
 -z | --zip